Frequently Asked Questions

 It’s cheaper to have cosmetic surgery overseas.
 Why have it done here?

-The reality is that we see patients who come to our practice for revision surgery who tell us that is that despite the attractive cosmetic tourism marketing hype, combining a cheap overseas holiday with surgery can be fraught with difficulties.
+The reality is that we see patients who come to our practice for revision surgery who tell us that despite the attractive cosmetic tourism marketing hype, combining a cheap overseas holiday with surgery can be fraught with difficulties.
 You often won’t have the ongoing aftercare at home, and complications can arise even when surgery is performed with the utmost care.
 Who do you ask about your wound healing?
 Who will attend to an infected wound?
 Who will revise the scar, if you don’t like it or if it doesn’t heal well?
 Access to your Plastic Surgeon up to 12 months after your original surgery is important, whether you have your surgery in Australia or overseas, and like any service, costs are usually indicative of what to expect.
 Quality services will usually make sure that their costs are reflective of what is being offered.
-Specialist Plastic Surgeons have as their mission to ensure patients are safe as a paramount concern, and ensure that all Australians have access to the highest surgical standards in the developed world.

 Do you offer cheap cosmetic surgery?